semihM/project_smok/README.md

 // -> This function will display everyone a message telling an admin has connected
 ::PS_Hooks.OnPlayerConnected.AnotherCoolHook <- function(player,args)
 {
-	// Tell everyone a semi-colored message when an admin is connected
+	// Check admin status, in this case make sure second parameter(quiet) is true, so no other message will be displayed
-	// Check admin status, in this case make sure second parameter(quiet) is true, so no other message will be displayed if(AdminSystem.IsPrivileged(player,true))
+	// -> Player's name will be colored orange, rest will be white if(AdminSystem.IsPrivileged(player,true))
 		::Messages.InformAll(COLOR_ORANGE + player.GetName() + COLOR_DEFAULT + " is here to smok- some boomers!");
 }